Shreya869/Machine-Learning-Gladiator/README.md

 It also helped me practice:

-1.Importing data
+1) Importing data

-2.Cleaning data
+2) Cleaning data

-3.Splitting it into train/test or cross-validation sets
+3) Splitting it into train/test or cross-validation sets

-4.Pre-processing
+4) Pre-processing

-5.Transformations
+5) Transformations

-6.Feature engineering
+6) Feature engineering

 Source: